 Okay, so I had to try these Whole Wheat Blueberry Waffles a couple of times before striking a win.
 Either the consistency wasn’t quite right, or the flavor was super bland.
 Aside from the precise ingredient measurements, this recipe was so simple to do and came out tasty and flavorful.
 If you love the recipe, consider making the waffles and then freezing them for a quick on-the-go breakfast you can pop in the toaster!

 Breakfast is an essential part of the day to get your metabolism started after a good night’s sleep so these waffles are the perfect solution to breaking that fast!
 It is also a great way to start off with something healthy and delicious, setting the tone for a healthy, happy day.
 These waffles offer a quick and perfect solution to brighten up your mornings.
 The whole wheat flour gives your body the fiber, B vitamins, iron, zinc, and copper it needs.
-A diet rich in whole wheat has also been shown to reduce the risk of heart disease, type 2 diabetes, and obesity.
 These waffles make dull whole grains exciting and delicious.

 Start this one off by beating the eggs well.
 Next, mix in the milk, whole wheat flour, coconut oil, honey, baking powder, baking soda, and a pinch of salt.
 Mix it until the batter is smooth.
 Spray your waffle maker with nonstick cooking spray and pour your batter into the waffle iron.
 Cook these babies up for a few minutes until they are a crisp, golden brown.
 Get ‘em while they’re hot.
 Top off with the blueberries and some honey!
 You can also use strawberries, raspberries, blackberries, banana, you name it.
 Try pure maple syrup, honey, or other sweeteners!
 What are some of your favorite toppings?
 Let us know in the comments below! xo